andrewhw/cis6060-A2/README.md

 		difficult to interpret, it has several advantages:

-		* reduces the number of dimensions, allowing tables that are wider than they are tall to be learned (as in the *Cancer* problem)
+		* reduces the number of dimensions, allowing tables that are wider than they are tall to be learned (as in the *Cancer By Gene Expression* problem)

 		* reduces the number of dimensions, reducing the training time